servo/book/src/design-documentation/script/index.md

 2. If garbage collection causes this rooted value to be moved in memory, all pointers to this value should be updated.

 In Servo's code, roots are created automatically by using the `DomRoot<T>`, `Root<T>`, and `Rooted<T>` types.
 See the [module documentation](https://doc.servo.org/script/dom/bindings/root/index.html) for more details about the difference.
-These types implement `Deref`, so we an treat them as normal references.
+These types implement `Deref`, so we can treat them as normal references.

 The following examples contain simplifications of real Servo code patterns to make them easier to understand.